Module checking of pushdown multi-agent systems: --hardness of ATL* pushdown module-checking

 We have to check that the guessed computation tree $T$ (corresponding to environment choices) corresponds to a legal computation tree of $\mathcal{M}$ over $\alpha$.
-To that purpose, we have to check several properties about each computation path $\pi$ of $T$, in particular: (i) the ATM configurations codes are well-formed (i.e., the $\Tower(n,3)$-bit counter is properly updated), and (ii) $\pi$ is faithful to the evolution of $\mathcal{M}$.
-The $\PMS$ $\PS$ cannot guarantee by itself these requirements.
+To that purpose, we have to check several properties about each computation path $\pi$ of $T$, in particular: \begin{description} \item[($\CondOne$)] the ATM configurations codes are well-formed (i.e., the $\Tower(n,3)$-bit counter is properly updated), \item[($\CondTwo$)] $\pi$ is faithful to the evolution of $\mathcal{M}$, \item[($\CondThree$)] the first ATM configuration of $\pi$ corresponds to the initial ATM configuration over the input $\alpha$. \end{description} The $\PMS$ $\PS$ cannot guarantee by itself these requirements.
 Thus, these checks are performed by a suitable $\ATLStar$ formula $\varphi$.
-However, in order to construct an $\ATLStar$ formula of polynomial size, we need to `isolate' the (arbitrary) selected path $\pi$ from the remaining part of the tree.
+However, in order to construct an $\ATLStar$ formula of size polynomial in $n$ and in the size of the ATM $\mathcal{M}$, we need to `isolate' the (arbitrary) selected path $\pi$ from the remaining part of the tree.
 This is the point where we use the stack of the $\PMS$ $\PS$.
 As the ATM configurations codes are guessed symbol by symbol, they are pushed onto the stack of the $\PMS$ $\PS$.
-Whenever the end of an \emph{accepting} computation path $\pi$ (i.e., a sequence of ATM configuration codes where the last ATM configuration is accepting) is reached, the $\PMS$ by using both internal and external nondeterminism pop the entire computation path $\pi$ from the stack.
-In this way, the $\PMS$ $\PS$ partitions the sanity checks for $\pi$ into separate branches (corresponding to the reverse of $\pi$ and augmented with additional information).
-In particular, \begin{itemize} \item $\PS$ marks by \emph{internal} nondeterminism the content of exactly one $3$-block $\bl_3$ of $\pi$ with the special symbol $\CheckB{3}$ and, successively, (in case $\bl$ does not belong to the first configuration code of $\pi$) marks by \emph{external} nondeterminism the content of exactly one $3$-block $\bla_3$ with the special symbol $\CheckMark{3}$ (see Figure~\ref{FigureLowerBoundFirst}) by ensuring that $\bl_3$ and $\bla_3$ belong to two consecutive configurations codes along $\pi$; \item for each $2$-block $\bl_2$ of $\pi$, $\PS$ generates by \emph{internal} nondeterminism a tree copy of $\bl_2$ (\emph{check $2$-block-tree}).
-This tree (see Figure~\ref{FigureLowerBoundSecond}(c)) consists of a marked copy (of the reverse) of $\bl_2$ (the content of $\bl_2$ is marked by the special symbol $\CheckB{2}$) extended with additional branches (chosen by \emph{external} nondeterminism) which represent marked copies of the (reverse of) $1$-sub-blocks $\bl_1$ of $\bl_2$ (the content of $\bl_1$ is marked by the special symbol $\CheckB{1}$). \end{itemize}
+This phase is called \emph{push-phase}.